 - Hours at both stores are 8 am to 8 pm.

 - High risk shopping hours are 8 to 9 am daily.
-We request customers not at high risk to wait until after 9 am to shop.
+We request customers not in a high-risk category to wait until after 9 am to shop.

-- These new hours allow time for staff to stock shelves, prepare food, and properly clean the store.
+- These hours allow additional time for staff to stock shelves, prepare food, and properly clean the store.

 - The Bakery Cafe (across the street from the Downtown store) is temporarily closed so cafe staff can help in our very busy grocery stores.